Hero banner

 Consumer Preface

-This section is written in collaboration with consumer representatives in the guideline development group.
+This section was written in collaboration with consumer representatives in the guideline development group to ensure consumer perspectives were considered.

 At its core, deprescribing is a choice that must resonate with the values and preferences of the individual taking the medicine, alongside those of their caregivers and family members.
 The goals of care for the individual should be considered in the prescribing and deprescribing process.
-Every healthcare decision - whether it involves initiating, continuing, altering, or discontinuing treatment - necessitates informed consent from the individual or their substitute decision-maker.
-To facilitate a truly informed decision, adequate information must be consistently provided, especially regarding regular medicines, where the balance of risks, benefits, and alternative options may evolve over time.
+Every healthcare decision – whether it involves initiating, continuing, altering, or discontinuing treatment – necessitates informed consent from the individual or their supported decision-maker.
+To facilitate a truly informed decision, adequate and accurate information in relation to treatment options must be consistently provided in formats that are appropriate and accessible, taking into account specific communication needs of each person, including the possibility for fluctuating decisional capacity.
+This is particularly important for medicines taken on a regular basis, where the balance of risks, benefits, and alternative options may evolve over time.

 As you engage with this guideline, remember the profound significance of centring individuals, their carers, and loved ones in decision-making.
 These are the people who best understand their personal circumstances, goals, and preferences, and whose lives will be directly impacted by any decisions.